 The filter trimpots, as all other voice trimpots too, now can be quickly calibrated with a simple mouseclick.
 This makes it easy to find the "non detuned" starting point as base to create your own custom detunings, and to quickly reset them to the standard detuning.

-Calibrate to equally tuned: Click into the area on the right of the trimpots.
-Reset to standard detuning: Click into the area on the left of the trimpots.
+Calibrate to equally tuned: Click the right small grey calibration button.
+Reset to standard detuning: Click the left small grey calibration button.

 The CONTROL section

 PORTAMENTO